Operating modes between interfaces

-The transparent or "bridge" mode, allows keeping the same address range between interfaces.
+The transparent or "bridge" mode, makes it possible to keep the same address range between interfaces.

-However, you can subsequently filter traffic across by using interface objects or address ranges according to your needs and therefore protect any part of your network.
+You can filter traffic later by using interface objects or address ranges depending on your requirements, and protect any part of your network.

 This mode is therefore recommended between the external zone and the DMZ.
 It allows keeping a public address range on the firewall’s external zone and on the DMZ’s public servers.